menu

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cadiz has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cadiz has few renters and college students.
 But the biggest reason it is quieter in Cadiz than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cadiz may be for you.

-Cadiz is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Cadiz does not have a public transit system used by locals to get to and from work.

 Demographics

 Cadiz is a somewhat ethnically-diverse village.
 The people who call Cadiz home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cadiz residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cadiz include Irish, German, English, Italian, and African.
+Important ancestries of people in Cadiz include Irish, German, English, African, and Swedish.

 The most common language spoken in Cadiz is English.
 Other important languages spoken here include Italian and Greek.